Hattiesburg, Mississippi: Colleges and universities

 Hattiesburg is home to the main campuses of two institutions of higher learning: the public University of Southern Mississippi and the private Baptist-supported William Carey University.
-Both have campuses in other locations; the former has a campus in Long Beach, Mississippi, and William Carey has campuses in Gulfport, and New Orleans, Louisiana.
+Both have campuses in other locations; the former has a campus in Long Beach, Mississippi, and William Carey has campuses in Biloxi, and Baton Rouge, Louisiana.
 The Forrest County Center of Pearl River Community College, a public institution, is located in Hattiesburg, with the main campus located in Poplarville, Mississippi.